Skip to main content

 Human nodes

 Human review (human.review) — bind payload to the data you want the reviewer to see (e.g. a draft).
-When the run reaches this node it pauses and surfaces the item in the Agent Inbox.
+When the run reaches this node it pauses and surfaces the item wherever the run is being watched: for a sub-agent run that means the flow-run panel in the conversation itself (the reviewer never has to leave chat), and for every run it is also listed in the Agent Inbox for staff.
 On approval the flow resumes; on rejection you can route back to a revise step.
 Set a Review title and Reviewer message for context, and choose the Review layout (inline_summary or artifact_download).
 Reviewer note.
 On the review card — whether it appears in the canvas Run panel, the in-chat flow-run panel, or the Agent Inbox (it’s one shared card) — the reviewer can add a note.
 The note is optional when approving and required when rejecting, so a rejection always comes back with a reason.
 Outputs.
-Alongside the existing approved (boolean) and response (object), the node exposes two first-class ports for the reviewer’s decision:
+Alongside the existing approved (boolean) and response (object), the node exposes two first-class ports for the reviewer’s decision: Downstream nodes consume the note by binding {{ nodes.<review_id>.outputs.comment }} into a prompt — e.g. a revise / LLM step that applies the feedback — and can route on {{ nodes.<review_id>.outputs.decision }} (or the existing approved).
+This feeds the reviewer’s feedback straight into the revise loop or the next LLM node.

 Human review requires a checkpointed run (the engine has to be able to pause and resume) — this is the default when a flow is published and run.